Self-Care for Sports Moms: Interview with Sara Robinson

 There’s information in both of those for you.

-Rebecca: It also comes in an audiobook for those of you who don’t have time to read a book about self-care.
+Rebecca: It also comes in an audiobook if you don’t have time to read a book about self-care.

 Sara: Yeah, exactly.
 That can be your self-care – listening to the audiobook and then you’ll be inspired to do the self-care hopefully.
 There’s an audiobook, which is great because I don’t really read.
 I just listen to audiobooks.
 I’m glad they decided to do that.
 It’s not me on the audiobook, but it’s still good.